qtepics/qtepics.github.io/getting_started.md

 To do this, open the project build configuration page in qtcreator and click on Add Build Step button/combo box and select Make.
 In the Make arguments line edit specify install.
-In the existing regular make step, consider adding a â-j Nâ argument to allow parallel compilation (where N is the number of available CPU cores).
+In the existing regular make step, consider adding a __-j N__  argument to allow parallel compilation (where N is the number of available CPU cores).

 # ![](build_steps.png?raw=true)